Bible Study Resources - Tips, Online Bible Search, Devotions

 Why Are Jesus' Statements Important?

 Jesus wasn’t just exercising positive self-talk when He made these bold statements.
-He was letting the first century Jews, who were familiar with God’s definition of Himself, know that He truly was God incarnate, the Messiah they were waiting for, the Most High God in the flesh.
-If anyone else had made these statements it would have been blasphemy (That is what Jesus was accused of by the Jewish leaders, who then arranged to have Him crucified for such “blasphemy.”
-Yet that plot was ultimately ordained by God to fulfill prophesy that Jesus would be crucified for the sins of all who would believe in His name).
+He was letting the first-century Jews, familiar with God’s definition of Himself, know that He truly was God incarnate, the Messiah they were waiting for, the Most High God in the flesh.
+If anyone else had made these statements, it would have been blasphemy (That is what Jesus was accused of by the Jewish leaders, who then arranged to have Him crucified for such “blasphemy.”
+Yet that plot was ultimately ordained by God to fulfill the prophecy that Jesus would be crucified for the sins of all who would believe in His name).

 Jesus fulfilled and affirmed numerous Old Testament prophesies about Himself through these statements.
 It’s also important to consider that He knew who He was, and He wanted us to clearly know, too.
 He can’t be minimized to merely our “ticket to heaven” but must be seen as our daily sustenance, our direction, our protector, our sacrificial Savior, our victory over death, our access to the Father and eternal life, and our vitality and strength.